SeemaHejazi/TimelogReimagined/README.md

 or locally, if you feel inclined to clone the repo, install docker, and run docker-compose.

 Feel free to use to view current data:
 <strong>
 username: SuperAdmin
 password: secret
 </strong>
+*** or any of the other users seen in the screenshot (passwords are all 'secret')

 <strong>Tables include:</strong>